 When operating in the external input mode, an external signal is required in order for the control to provide heat to the heating system.
 An external signal is generated by applying a voltage between 0 V (dc) and 10 V (dc) across the Out + and Com - terminals (4 and 1).
-Once voltage is applied, the External Input Signal pointer is displayed in the LCD and the control closes the primary pump contact.
-The control calculates a boiler target supply temperature based on the external input signal and the settings made in the control.
+Voltages that exceed 10 V (dc) will still be considered a 10 V (dc) signal.
+Once voltage is applied, the control closes the primary pump contact and the control calculates a boiler target supply temperature based on the external input signal and the settings made in the control.
 The control then fires the boiler(s), if required, to maintain the target supply temperature.
-If the external signal goes below the minimum voltage, the External Input Signal pointer is turned off in the display.
-The boiler target temperature is displayed as "---" to indicate that there is no longer a call for heating.
-The primary pump and boiler pumps operate as described in section C.
+If the external signal goes below the minimum voltage, the boiler target temperature is displayed as "--" to indicate that there is no longer a call for heating.
+The primary pump and boiler pumps operate as described in section G.